-60. In response to questions from members of the Working Party the representative of Moldova stated that due to particular balance of payment difficulties, through Article 17.2 of the Budget Law Moldova had introduced a special import surcharge at a rate of 5% ad valorem which applied to 700 tariff lines at four digit level.
-He further stated that the surcharge was applied in a manner consistent with the requirements of the Understanding on Balance-of-Payments Provisions of the GATT 1994, as well as Article XII of the GATT 1994.
-The representative of Moldova stated that the surcharge, imposed by the Budget Law 1999, would be in force till 1 January 2000.
-Moldova confirmed that it would undertake all necessary measures to ensure full application of the provisions of the WTO Agreements after accession.
+64. In response to questions from members of the Working Party the representative of Moldova stated that due to particular balance of payment difficulties, through Article 17.2 of the Budget Law Moldova had introduced a special import surcharge at a rate of 5 per cent ad valorem which applied to 700 tariff lines at four digit level.
+The surcharge was applied only to those items to which Moldova applied a "zero" rate of customs duty.
+When the MFN duty rate was zero, the surcharge was applied on an MFN basis.
+When the duty rate was not zero, but a zero tariff was applied to imports from some countries under free trade agreements, the surcharge was applied only to imports originating in the countries participating in the free trade agreements.
+He confirmed that on 1 January 2000 Moldova would eliminate the import surcharge to ensure full application of the provisions of the WTO Agreement.

-61. The representative of Moldova said that Moldova did not apply this time any other charges on goods than the above mentioned.
+65. The representative of Moldova said that Moldova did not apply at this time any other charges on goods than the above mentioned.
 He also said that after accession all duties and charges applied on imports other than ordinary customs duties and charges for services rendered would be in accordance with the WTO provisions.
 The representative of Moldova stated that from the date of accession Moldova would ensure that all charges applied to imports were applied in a manner consistent with the requirements of the Understanding on Balance-of-Payments Provisions of the GATT 1994, as well as Article XII of the GATT 1994.
 The Working Party took note of these commitments.

-- Application of internal taxes on imports
+Application of internal taxes on imports

-- Value Added Tax
+Value Added Tax